jamesmcginnis/hedgehog-humidity-card/README.md

 **Pill card** — displays the lowest and highest current readings across all configured sensors (e.g. `42.3–58.1%`).
 If only one sensor is configured, it shows a single value.

 **Overview popup** — tapping the pill opens an animated bottom sheet with:
-- A summary bar showing the current low, average, and high values across all sensors
+- A summary bar showing the current Low, In Range, and High values across all sensors; tap any stat pill to highlight the matching sensors in the grid
-- A 3-column grid of individual sensor pills, each coloured relative to the spread of readings
+- A 3-column grid of individual sensor pills, each coloured relative to the spread of readings (amber for the lowest, accent for the middle, green for the highest)
 - Tapping any sensor pill opens the graph popup for that sensor

-**Graph popup** — shows the current reading as a large figure, a segmented time-range control (1h / 3h / 6h / 12h / 24h), an SVG history graph fetched from the Home Assistant recorder, and a metadata section showing last updated time, battery level, and device class where available.
+**Graph popup** — shows the current reading as a large figure, a comfort level banner with emoji and advice, a segmented time-range control (1h / 3h / 6h / 12h / 24h), and an SVG history graph fetched from the Home Assistant recorder.
+Drag or click anywhere on the graph to show an interactive crosshair displaying the exact value and timestamp at that point.
 Graph line colour respects the configured thresholds.
+A metadata section shows last updated time, battery level, and device class where available.

+> **Note:** When both `low_threshold` and `high_threshold` are set, the In Range stat in the overview popup shows how many sensors are currently within range (e.g. `3 / 4`).
+Without thresholds set, it shows `—`.

 ---